 Northern Dynasty commissioned an independent Preliminary Assessment of the Pebble Project, the results of which were announced by the Company on February 23, 2011.
-The study, completed by Wardrop, a Tetra Tech Company ("Wardrop")1, was based on concept, prefeasibility and feasibility-level study programs undertaken by the Pebble Partnership and Northern Dynasty on various components of the Pebble Project.
-The Preliminary Assessment updates and substantially revises project economic analysis last done by Northern Dynasty in 2004.
+The study, completed by Wardrop, a Tetra Tech Company ("Wardrop")1, was based on concept, prefeasibility and feasibility-level examinations of various components of the Pebble Project undertaken by the Pebble Partnership and Northern Dynasty.
+The Preliminary Assessment updates and substantially revises the project economic analysis commissioned by Northern Dynasty in 2004.
 The economic assessments and other opinions expressed in the Preliminary Assessment are strictly those of Northern Dynasty and Wardrop, and do not reflect the views of any other stakeholder in the project.

 The Pebble Partnership continues to separately undertake detailed engineering, environmental and socioeconomic studies toward the completion of a prefeasibility report for the Pebble Project, including ongoing programs to engage project stakeholders in the planning process.
 As such, any project which is ultimately put forward by the Pebble Partnership for permitting under NEPA and the Alaska State Large Mine Permitting Process may differ from those mine models presented in the Preliminary Assessment.